 The estimate assumes that issuers will report QRS measure data to CMS by product type ( HMO, POS, PPO, and/or EPO).
 Thus, the estimate uses a weighting factor to represent the workload for issuers with multiple product types.

 Exhibit 2 includes the labor categories and wage rates used to derive the burden estimate.
 The categories are based on those cited by the Department of Labor, Bureau of Labor Statistics (BLS).
 A sample of issuers informed modifications to the function descriptions associated with each category so that they aligned more with performance measures data collection.
 Wages, fringe benefits, and overhead costs are based on BLS wage statistics as of May 2012.
 The 75th percentile is used for hourly wages in order to generate a conservative burden estimate.
 This burden estimate represents the average, annual cost for an issuer over the 2015-2017 QRS measure reporting period.
 Since wage, fringe benefits, and overhead cost data were taken from 2012 BLS reports (the most recent data available), the model includes a wage growth factor to account for the anticipated changes in total compensation.
 The wage growth factor was determined by averaging annual growth rates of total compensation between 2004 Quarter 2 to 2013 Quarter 2 supplied by BLS.

+Due to the increase in overall measures by 7%, including the addition of one hybrid measure that requires a unique sample, CMS revised the burden estimate accordingly.
+Data collection for hybrid measures requires a greater level of effort than administrative measures.
+Considering these changes, CMS increased labor hours for QHP issuer staff by 11%, which resulted in an approximate 10% increase (9.7%) in total cost per QHP issuer.
+The revised annual labor hours and associated costs are reflected in Exhibit 2.

 Exhibit 2.
 Labor Categories and Wage Rates